yeokm1/yeokm1.github.io-hugo/content/post/2020/12/teardown-of-an-aviation-radio-kx155/index.md

 {{< imgdisplay src="images/kx155-crystal-top.jpg" width="600" >}}

 They are probably used to generate the reference 11.4Mhz frequency.
-They are also connected in series which I have not seen before.
+They are also connected in series which I have not seen in any design before.
 Googling does not give me an answer.
 Does connecting crystals is series sort of increase their overall drive level?

 {{< imgdisplay src="images/kx155-mc1350p.jpg" width="600" >}}